|Years||1975 World Championships (4+ 9th)

-After several years out of rowing whilst she trained as a dance and PE teacher in Eastbourne, she returned to west London and joined St George’s Ladies RC where she enjoyed a string of wins in the 1972 season including the coxed fours at the first British National Championships in 1972, which led to her crew, coxed by Di Ellis, to be elected to represent England at the Home International, which they won.
+After several years out of rowing whilst she trained as a dance and PE teacher in Eastbourne, she returned to west London and joined St George’s Ladies RC where she enjoyed a string of wins in the 1972 season including the coxed fours at the first British National Championships in 1972, which led to her crew, coxed by Di Ellis, to be selected to represent England at the Home International, which they won.
 Penny noted in her 1983 article that Beryl’s training in dance stood her in good stead for rowing, as it gave her a mastery of flow of movement, balance and rhythm.

 In 1974 women’s events were included for the first time in the World Championships but for various reasons, the St George’s Ladies RC coach decided that the club would not participate in the new GB national squad.
 However, in 1975 this policy changed, and for the next 12 years, Beryl would be one of the key figures in GB women’s international rowing.